 WHAT ARE THE QUALITIES OF A GREAT SOIL?

 So, there are two main types of soil you can use when gardening; potting and garden soil.
 Knowing the difference between the two is crucial to how your plants thrive.

 So, when starting and tending to indoor plants such as herbs, flowers, ferns, or any other type of potted plant, you have to remember that it’s being confined.
 The dirt and the roots of the plant are held within a container, as opposed to the unrestricted freedom of being planted outside.

 *You might also like: Do I need to replace potting soil every year?

 This means that the dirt must be properly drained and aerated in order for your plants to live.
 If not, they’ll surely die and all of your hard work will be wasted.
 Dirt for containers is actually not really dirt at all.
 It’s man-made and comprised of a few main ingredients; peat moss, vermiculite, tree bark, coir fibers.

 So, here are the things to look for in a great potting soil:

 good recipe of ingredients

 The most important aspect of a great garden soil is drainage and aeration, just like potting but in a different way.
-Water draining and good air flow are achieved by adding things like sand or clay.
-There are four main types of garden dirt to use, and each have their qualities.
+Water draining and good airflow are achieved by adding things like sand or clay.
+There are four main types of garden dirt to use, and each has their qualities.